 Step 1.
 Search and download video materials you need from free stock video websites.

 Method 4.
-Make a Video Longer by Adding Transitions and Images
+Make a Video Longer by Adding Images

-Transitions and imagers are also good complements to make your video longer as well as touch it up.
-Since VideoProc does let you add images and transitions, we'll use a handy online video editor Kapwing in this part.
+Images are also good complements to make your video longer as well as touch it up.
+In VideoProc Vlogger, you can add pictures in any format, just to name a few, JPG, PNG, TIFF, DNG, GIF, HEIC/HEIF, etc.

 Bonus: How to Make a Video Longer on iPhone